beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include question.html content='
 Questions:<br>
 1. Has the increased sampling improved the BEAST run output?<br>
-2. What is the estimated time of most recent common ancestor (TMRCA)?<br>
+2. What is the estimated tMRCA?
+Look at the 95 HPD, has the confidence in the estimate improved with additional data?<br>
 '%}

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> You can also access the precomputed BEAST output for this XML at <a href="{{ root_url }}files/outbreak.seq_run_2.beast_out.zip">this link</a>.</div>